maxodsbjerg/AfkodKunsten/README.md

 * Which artworks have been exhibited the most and where?

 These are some of the questions we discuss throughout or workshop.
-Throuhgout the course you will be introduced to digital collections as a cultural phenomenon, as well as practical ressources and methods for how you can use data- and metadata analysis in your work with art and collections.
+Throughout the course you will be introduced to digital collections as a cultural phenomenon, as well as practical ressources and methods for how you can use data- and metadata analysis in your work with art and collections.